rohrerj/scion/doc/dev/design/FABRID.rst

 - GetRemotePolicyDescription (intra-AS)
     Is used by the endhosts of the local AS to request the policy description of a policy identifier for a remote AS.
 - GetSupportedIndicesMap (inter-AS, intra-AS)
-    Returns the per interface-pair supported FABRID indices.
+    Returns the policy indicies supported between each interface pair.
 - GetIndexIdentifierMap (inter-AS, intra-AS)
-    Returns a map that maps identifiers to indicies which can then be used for sending FABRID packets.
+    Returns a map from policy identifiers to policy indices.
+    This is needed because the policy indicies have to me small (1 byte) and depend on the used AS interfaces.
 - GetLocalPolicyDescription (inter-AS, intra-AS)
     Is used to request the policy description of a policy identifier for the local AS.

 Important data structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following list explains the most important data structures used in the FABRID service:
+The following list explains the most important maps used in the FABRID service:

-- SupportedIndicesMap
+- Supported indices
+    Maps a connection pair consisting of two connection points to a list of policy indices.
+    The map indicates the policy indices (one or multiple) supported on each interface pair.
+    A connection point is either an interface, an IP range, or wildcard.
+    For all intermediary hops interface to interface connection points will be used whereas interface to IP range is used for the last hop.

     .. code-block:: go

         type ConnectionPoint struct {